jrseti/Dish/Simple_Dish_Controller/README.md

 ## Project Overview

-This diagram simple shows the function of the project:
+This diagram simply shows the function of the project:

 <img src="images/simple-dish-controller-overview.png" width="800" />